jptacek/JPtacek.com/src/documents/2014/03/Twitter-Bootstrap-3-Themes/index.html.md

 Twitter Bootstrap, is obviously, a very popular web CSS framework.
 It enables web developers, without a lot of CSS expereince to quickly create responsive sites that look decent out of the box.
-One of the interesting things you can do with version 3 of Twitter Bootstrap is quickly and update your site easily using themes.
+One of the interesting things you can do with version 3 of Twitter Bootstrap is quickly  update your site easily using themes.

 With Twitter Bootstrap, there are two ways you can do things.
 Option 1 is to download the minified files.
-This will result in three separate files, the ``bootstrap.min.css`` file, the ``bootstrap-theme.min.css`` file and the ``bootstrap.min.js``, which is used in conjunction with jQuery.
+This will result in three separate files, ``bootstrap.min.css`` , ``bootstrap-theme.min.css`` and ``bootstrap.min.js``, which is used in conjunction with jQuery.
 The theme elements are then contained in the ``bootstrap-theme.min.css`` file.

 The second approach you can use is to download the source files and compile the CSS yourself.
 This is done by downloading [LESS](http://lesscss.org/) files and using your favorite LESS compiler to generate CSS.
+There are also SASS files for the Ruby fans of the world.
 With the LESS approach, there are separate files for theming, a ``variable.less`` file and a bootstrap theme file.
 This is the approach I use for this site and most projects I start.
 Within the main ``site.css`` LESS file I import the theme files